lzh-mb-mod/RTSCamera/README.md

   - Issue focus charge command by clicking middle button on enemy units.

-  - **New:** Focus attack on enemy units without interupting previous movement orders.
+  - **New:** Set attack target without interrupting previous movement orders.
 For example, **let your archers focus shooting while holding position**.

   - Select your troops by clicking middle button on units.